neutralinojs/gsoc2024/README.md

 ## How to become a GSoC contributor?

-Anyone (including newcomers and beginners) who is older than 18 can become a contributor with the GSoC 2024 program.
-Please follow the following steps:
+Anyone (including beginners and students) who is older than 18 can become a contributor with the GSoC 2024 program.
+Check more details about contributor eligibility from [this link](https://summerofcode.withgoogle.com/rules).

+Follow these steps to get started with GSoC 2024 as a contributor:

 - Join Neutralinojs Discord channel using [this invitation link](https://discord.gg/cybpp4guTJ).
 - Introduce yourself in the #gsoc channel on Discord.